Friday, May 16, 2025 AD / Dhul-Qa’dah 18, 1446 AH

 Mansoor Hashemi Khorasani

-New question: What are the etiquettes of married life and the rights of spouses in Islam in the opinion of Allamah Mansoor Hashemi Khorasani, may God Almighty protect him?
+New question: Please explain the ruling on intentionally remaining in a state of janabah until after the adhan for the morning prayer (fajr) during Ramadan.
 Click here to read the answer.
-New saying: Two sayings from His Honor about the rulings on rising against oppressive rulers and helping those who rise against them.
+New saying: A significantly important and enlightening saying from His Eminence about the condition for the Mahdi’s advent.
 Click here to read it.
-New critique: Please mention the name of the university or religious school from which His Excellency Khorasani has graduated; because no matter how much I searched, I did not find his name nor his fame as a famous writer, researcher, or religious man in Afghanistan.
+New critique: Please mention the name of the university or religious school from which His Eminence Khorasani has graduated; because no matter how much I searched, I did not find his name nor his fame as a famous writer, researcher, or religious man in Afghanistan.
 Click here to read the response.
 Visit home to read the most important contents of the website.
-New letter: An excerpt from His Honor’s letter to one of his companions, in which he advises him and frightens him from God.
+New letter: An excerpt from His Eminence’s letter to one of his companions, in which he advises him and frightens him from Allah.
 Click here to read it.
-New lesson: Lessons from His Honor about the fact that the earth is not empty of a man knowledgeable about the entire religion, whom God has appointed as a Caliph, Imam, and guide on it with His command; Authentic Hadiths from the Prophet that indicate it; Hadith No. 11.
+New lesson: Lessons from His Eminence on the fact that the Earth is never without a man knowledgeable in the entire religion, whom Allah has appointed as a caliph, Imam, and guide on it by His command; Authentic Hadiths from the Prophet about it; Hadith No. 22.
 Click here to read it.
 New remark: The remark “Inverted era” by “Elias Hakimi” has been published.
 Click here to read it.
-New video: A new video with the subject “The Call of Return to God” has been published.
+New video: A new video with the subject “The Call of Return to Allah” has been published.
 Click here to watch it.
 Visit home to read the most important contents of the website.

 loading